frizb/Linux-Privilege-Escalation/README.md

 ## What can we READ?
 What files and folders are in my home user's directory?
 `ls -la ~`

+Do any users have passwords stored in the passwd file?
+`cat /etc/passwd`

 Are there passwords for other users or RSA keys for SSHing into the box?
 `ssh -i id_rsa root@10.10.10.10`